Information for Caregivers

 Most Commonly Asked Questions

-At any time during a serious advanced illness, you can, and should, discuss care options, including hospice.
-By law, the decision belongs to the patient.
-We are available anytime to discuss your options.
+At any time during a serious advanced illness, as a caregiver you can – and should – discuss care options with your loved one, including hospice.
+By law, the decision belongs to the patient or their appointed healthcare representative if the patient is unable to speak for themselves.
+We are available anytime to discuss options for skilled, compassionate care.

-You do not need to wait to discuss hospice care with a physician, other healthcare professionals, clergy or friends.
-You have a right to be treated according to your wishes – and should make your wishes known.
+Patients and their loved ones do not need to wait to discuss hospice care with a physician, other healthcare professionals, clergy or friends.
+The patient has a right to be treated according to their wishes – and should make their wishes known.
+If the patient is unable to speak for themselves, their appointed healthcare representative can make their wishes known.
+We’re here to help.

 Certainly.
 If the patient’s condition improves and the disease seems to be in remission, patients can be discharged from Center for Hospice Care and return to therapy.
 If the discharged patient should later need to return to hospice care, Medicare and most private insurance will allow additional coverage for this purpose.

-First, we contact your physician to make sure he or she agrees that hospice care is appropriate.
-You’ll be asked to sign consent and insurance forms.
-The “Hospice Election Form” states that you understand the care is palliative (aimed at pain relief and symptom control) rather than curative, and outlines services available.
+First, we contact your loved one’s physician to make sure he or she agrees that hospice care is appropriate.
+The patient or healthcare representative will be asked to sign consent and insurance forms.
+The “Hospice Election Form” states that the patient or healthcare representative understands the care is palliative (aimed at pain relief and symptom control) rather than curative, and outlines services available.

 Hospice is a philosophy of care which believes that emotional and spiritual pain is just as real and in need of attention as physical pain, so we address them all.
-Our doctors and nurses are up-to-date on the latest therapies for pain and symptom relief.
-Physical and occupational therapists may assist you to be as mobile and self-sufficient as possible, and they are joined by specialists in massage and diet counseling.
+Our doctors and nurses are up to date on the latest therapies for pain and symptom relief.
+Physical and occupational therapists may assist the patient to be as mobile and self-sufficient as possible, and they are joined by specialists in massage and diet counseling.

 Not usually.
 We’ve seen how keeping patients pain-free and alert enables the last phase of life to be a time of healing and peace.